Neuroscience (BA/BS)

 Additional Requirements

-• All courses counted towards the Neuroscience Major requirements must be taken for a letter grade and passed with a grade of C or better.
+• Courses used to fulfill the major requirements must be taken for a letter grade and passed with a grade of C or better.
+Coursework transferred in from Advanced Placement or International Baccalaureate exams are acceptable with a mark of P*.

 • At least 34 credits of coursework applied to the major must be taken at the University of Oregon.